List of awards and nominations received by EastEnders: TV Choice Awards

-All About Soap Awards

-The All About Soap Awards (formerly The All About Soap Bubble Awards) are presented by All About Soap magazine and voted for by the public.
-They started in 2002.

 TV Now Awards

-The TV Now Awards are awarded annually by Irish magazine TV Now.
+The TV Now Awards were awarded annually by Irish magazine TV Now between 2006 and 2010.
 In 2007, actor Steve McFadden won in the Male Soap Star category and Lacey Turner won the Hot Young Talent award.
 In 2009, Barbara Windsor won the Soap Legend Award for her portrayal of Peggy Mitchell.

 TV Times Awards

-In the TV Times Awards, which began in 1969 and are awarded by TV Times magazine, actress Lacey Turner won Favourite Soap Star in 2008 and 2009 and EastEnders received a further three nominations in 2009 including Favourite Soap Star for Barbara Windsor.
-Turner won and Windsor was nominated again in 2010.
+In the TV Times Awards, which began in 1969 and are awarded by TV Times magazine, actress Lacey Turner (Stacey Slater) won Favourite Soap Star in 2008 and 2009.
+EastEnders received a further three nominations in 2009 including Favourite Soap Star for Barbara Windsor (Peggy Mitchell).
+Turner won and Windsor were nominated again in 2010.
+In 2022, EastEnders won both the Favourite Soap and Favourite Soap Star accolades, with Gillian Wright (Jean Slater) winning the latter.

 Other awards

 In 1985, Simon May was nominated for an Ivor Novello Award for Best TV Theme of the Year, for the EastEnders theme tune.
 It failed to win, but in 1986 the song "Every Loser Wins", which was written by May for a storyline in the show involving the character of Simon Wicks (Nick Berry) and his band The Banned, won the Ivor Novello Award for Best Selling Single.

-EastEnders has won four Mental Health Media Awards in the category 'Soaps and Continual Dramas' for its portrayal of mental health issues.
+EastEnders has won four Mental Health Media Awards in the category Soaps and Continual Dramas for its portrayal of mental health issues.
 EastEnders was given an award in 1997 for the storyline of Joe Wicks (Paul Nicholls) developing schizophrenia.
 Jessie Wallace received the 2002 award for her portrayal of Kat Slater, a woman who had been raped by her uncle as a teenager and attempted suicide when he returned later in her life.
-The award was won again in 2006 for the storyline involving Stacey Slater and her mentally ill mother Jean.
+The award was won again in 2006 for the storyline involving Stacey Slater (Lacey Turner) and her mentally ill mother Jean (Gillian Wright).
 The show was nominated again in 2009 but lost to Pobol y Cwm, however, it won the 'Making a Difference' award.
-In 2010, EastEnders won in the 'soaps' category again for the storyline involving Stacey Slater.
-EastEnders has also won the "Doing Media Differently" in 2009 from the Royal Association for Disability Rights, for the number of characters portrayed with disabilities and illnesses.
+In 2010, EastEnders won in the soaps category again for a storyline involving Stacey.
+EastEnders has also won the Doing Media Differently in 2009 from the Royal Association for Disability Rights, for the number of characters portrayed with disabilities and illnesses.